What is a Regular (Conventional) Boiler? Pros, Cons & Costs

 The hot water is stored, which means that once it’s used up, you’ll need to wait for more water to heat up.
 It’s important to think about how much water is used around your home when choosing a water cylinder.

 Another downside to the water being stored is that there is potential for heat loss.
 To help prevent this, ensure that your hot water tank is well insulated.

 As they require separate parts throughout the house, installing a new regular boiler system can be a lengthy and costly process.

 Should you swap your regular boiler for a combi or system boiler?

-However, there are some situations where it may be better to stick with a regular boiler system, but to upgrade to a more efficient model.
+However, it may be best to stick with a regular boiler system, but to upgrade to a more efficient model.
 For example, if you have an older property, the pipework may not be able to cope with the stronger water pressure a combi or system will deliver.

 Which are the best regular boilers?